svitlana-h/Cyclistic-Case-Study/README.md

 The illustration above displays the top-10 start and end stations for members and casual riders.
 As we can see, casual riders prefer stations near waterfronts, parks and tourist areas, while members frequently use the stations located near business districts, universities and residential ares.
 This reinforces the pattern that casual riders use bikes for leisure activities, and members take practical, routine trips.
 It also suggests that a significant part of casual riders may be tourists, which limits the possibility to convert them into annual members.

-### 5. Findings
+### 6. Findings Summary
-**Usage Patterns**
-* Members take more trips than casual riders
-* On average, members' trips were significantly shorter (around 12 minutes) than casual riders' trips (around 21 minutes)
-* Both groups showed a slight preference for electric bikes over classic ones
-* Members - for commute and routine, casual - for leisure

-**Temporal trends**
+* Average trip duration is significantly shorter for members (12.11 minutes) compared to casual riders (21.64 minutes).
+* Casual riders’ trip durations vary more notably with the seasons, peaking during warmer months, while members maintain a relatively steady average throughout the year.
-* Members were more active on weekdays, especially during commute hours
-* Casual members showed higher activity on weekends and prefered late afternoon trips
+* Members are more active on weekdays, especially during commuting hours, while casual members are more active on weekends and prefer late afternoon trips.
-* Members' trip duration remained fairly steady thoughout the year, while casual riders showed more seasonal variation, taking much longer trips during warmer months

-**Location preferences**
-* Members preferred stations locates near business and residential areas, universities and transit hubs
+* Members prefer stations located near business districts, universities and residential areas, while casual riders often use stations near tourist areas, parks, and waterfronts.
-* Casual riders frequently started or ended trips near tourist areas, parks and waterfronts
+* Members primarily use bikes for commuting and routine travel, whereas casual riders use them more for leisure and recreation.

-### 6. Recommendations
+### 7. Recommendations

 **1. Launch targeted ads in high-interest areas during summer months**
 Targeted ad campaigns should be run during summer months when casual riders are most active.
 Ads can be displayed near parks and waterfornts to capture the most attention of casual riders.
 The ads can highlight membership benefits relevant to seasonal or recreational riders.